1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51PAtnlvW1L._SL500_.jpg)

-This book shows how habits drive the behavior of individuals, organizations, and societies.
+This book shows how habits drive the behaviour of individuals, organisations, and societies.
 I can't recommend the book enough!
 I'll definitely reread it in the future.

 </section>